djh1997/proj324/design/remote_access/telegramcommands.md

 help - show the help menu
-pickcolour - pick from list of tints pickmode- manual,tint,points or full auto joke - tells you a joke meme - shows you a meme tint - percentage image - shows you the current image up - see if the bot is up
+pickcolour - pick from list of tints pickmode- manual,tint,points or full auto tint - percentage image - shows you the current image up - see if the bot is up